-Novara is home to our research centre for renewable energies and environmental protection.
-The structure is linked to a cutting-edge industrial estate, allowing us to enjoy exciting synergies in both research and production.
-Using skills in various fields, we are developing technology ranging from latest-generation solar to biofuel, storage of surplus electricity and thermal energy to electrical production from waves, all the way to qualitative and quantitative assessments of potential pollutants in ground water.
-Here we have developed unique technologies for using solar and thermal energy, like organic photovoltaics (OPV), luminescent solar concentrators (LSC) and concentrated solar power (CSP).
+This is our research centre for renewable energies, new energies and materials science.
+The structure is linked to a cutting-edge industrial district, allowing us to enjoy valuable synergies in both research and production.
+Using our skills in various fields, we are developing technology ranging from latest-generation solar to biofuel, storage of surplus electricity and thermal energy to electrical production from waves, all the way to qualitative and quantitative assessments of potential pollutants in ground water.
+Here we have developed unique technologies for using solar energy, like Concentrated Solar Power (CSP).
 Our Waste-to-Fuel (W2F) and Biomass-To-Fuel (B2F) technologies were also born in Novara.
-The first, already in place at a pilot plant in Gela, turns the organic fraction of municipal solid waste (OFMSW) in biofuel, while the second, developed by Eni-Versalis at the plant in Crescentino, uses the oleaginous micro-organisms from farm and forest cuttings to make biofuel.
+The first, already in place at a pilot plant in Gela, turns the organic fraction of municipal solid waste into biofuel, while the second, developed by Eni-Versalis at the plant in Crescentino, to make biofuel from farm and forest cuttings, thanks to oleaginous micro-organisms.

 Network of skills

-The name of the centre in the mid-1970s.
+The name of the laboratory across the years

 Science to improve industry